acul009/Swalin/Readme.md

-# github.com/rahn-it/svalin
+# Svalin

-An Open-Source RMM-Software focused on selfhosting and security.
+An Open-Source RMM-Software focused on ease of use and security.

 ## Goals

 These goals are not reached yet, but are intended to guide the development to eventually reach them.

 - The system should be secure, even if the server is taken over.
+- Setup and integration of new agents should be dead simple

 ## Road to 0.1